Owning Mexican Real Estate Is Simple and Safe!

 Jonni Francis prides herself her relationships with the finest trust-specialists in Sonora State, and her long track record of successful, secure transactions, and happy Rocky Point buyers.

 We encourage you to contact Jonni Francis for further information regarding ownership of Mexican real estate and how she can help make your Rocky Point Dream come true not only for you, but for your children and grandchildren!

 Rocky Point / Puerto Peñasco Real Estate FAQ

-Jonni answers to the 9 most frequently asked questions about buying and owning coastal real estate in Mexico.
-Click on the links below to view the FAQ:
+Jonni answers the eight most frequently asked questions about buying and owning coastal real estate in Mexico.

 The name in Spanish for this type of real estate bank trust is Fideicomiso.

 This bank trust mechanism was specifically designed to encourage and facilitate ownership of Mexican real estate by non-Mexicans — and to protect owners rights.

 A Mexican real estate bank trust is not a lease.
 The bank simply holds the deed to the property for you.